Lockheed Martin F-35 Lightning II procurement: Turkey

 Turkey, like other partner nations, has complained about the United States refusal to share the software source code for the F-35.
 On 24 March 2011 Turkey announced it is placing its order for 100 jets on hold due to the ongoing source code refusal issue.
 Defense Minister Vecdi Gönül said that the negotiations for access to the F-35 source codes, including codes that can be used to control the aircraft remotely, had not yielded "satisfactory results" and that under these conditions Turkey could not accept the aircraft.

 In April 2012, Turkey suggested that program costs could be reduced by outsourcing more production to Turkish defense and aerospace companies, which operate with lower labour costs compared to their counterparts in the U.S. and other partner countries of the project.

 Despite the software dispute, Turkey agreed in principle to order two F-35As in January 2012.
 However, this decision was postponed during the SSIK meeting in January 2013 due to the technical problems with the aircraft and the uncertainties over the rising costs.
 Turkey's first F-35s are now due to be delivered in 2017, as opposed to 2015.
 On 6 May 2014, Turkey approved an initial order for two F-35s after a 15-month delay.
 They will be manufactured in the Block 3F configuration.
 Turkey is to take delivery of 10 aircraft per year after they enter service in 2018, with 100 F-35s total on order.
 The country has invested $195 million in the program since 1999 and total program cost is expected to reach $16 billion.

 In January 2015 Turkey ordered a further four F-35s, for a total of six.

 On 30 June 2018, Turkey received its first F-35 at Lockheed Martin facilities in Fort Worth, Texas.
 The first aircraft, with tail number 18-0001, was to be assigned to Luke Air Force Base for pilot training.
-On 29 August 2018, a Turkish pilot carried out the first flight with an F-35 as part of training in the U.S.
+On 29 August 2018, a Turkish pilot carried out the first flight with an F-35 as part of training in the U.S. In total, six aircraft, given code numbers 18-0001 to 18-0006, were delivered to Luke AFB, where Turkish pilots received training until 2019.